 Your cholesterol levels are an important measure of heart health.
-For HDL cholesterol, also known as your "good" cholesterol, the higher the better.
-Here's how to boost your HDL.
+For HDL cholesterol, or "good" cholesterol, higher levels are better.By Mayo Clinic Staff

 Cholesterol is a waxy substance that's found in all of your cells and has several useful functions, including helping to build your body's cells.
 It's carried through your bloodstream attached to proteins.
 These proteins are called lipoproteins.

-- High-density lipoproteins.
-These lipoproteins are often referred to as HDL, or "good," cholesterol.
-They act as cholesterol scavengers, picking up excess cholesterol in your blood and taking it back to your liver where it's broken down.
-The higher your HDL level, the less "bad" cholesterol you'll have in your blood.
+- High-density lipoprotein cholesterol.
+HDL cholesterol is often referred to as "good" cholesterol.
+HDL picks up excess cholesterol in your blood and takes it back to your liver where it's broken down and removed from your body.

 ||Less than 40 mg/dL (1.0 mmol/L)